tamunoWoks/kNN_regression_sales_prediction_analysis/README.md

 - Sales: Sales (in thousands of dollars)

 ## Scripts and Analysis
-### 1. Script 1: kNN Regression with TV as Predictor
+### 1. Script 1: kNN Regression for k >= 1, with TV as Predictor
-- Objective: This script applies kNN regression to predict sales based on TV advertising budgets.
+- Objective: This [script](https://github.com/tamunoWoks/kNN_regression_sales_prediction_analysis/blob/main/kNN_regression_analysis.ipynb) applies kNN regression to predict sales based on TV advertising budgets.
 It demonstrates how different values of k (from 1 to 70) impact the model’s predictions and visualizes these results.

 - Key Components: